What does it mean to be mindful?

 Mindfulness for anxiety

-If you experience any anxiety or stress, practicing mindfulness exercises can tremendously help you.
-It is a type of meditation that is especially great for:
+If you experience any anxiety or stress, practicing mindfulness can tremendously help you.
+It's essentially a type of meditation that is especially great for:

 Daily mindfulness practice develops our ability to pay attention to our immediate experience – The Now – helping us to overcome such pre-occupations so that we can clearly see what is happening in our actual lived experience of the present moment.
 Instead of finding ourselves stuck in a state of worry and fear where we feel we have no control, we begin to grow in our ability to choose how we want to experience and act in certain situations where we otherwise would be triggered.